Mieke McLarty BA (Hons), FdSc Counselling, Registered MBACP

 I am integrative counsellor and work with the individual's unique experience using a variety of approaches that integrates many theories, including psychodynamic and humanistic.
 We are all unique and by using a broad range of approaches this will help you make sense of what is troubling you and enable you develop positive strategies to manage the issues you face.

-I work with couples and the issues that arise can be:
+Working with couples, the issues that arise can be:

 * a partner has been unfaithful

 * you feel unable to manage conflict in a healthy and productive way